mercurialworld/sdrmm/README.md

     session_max: 0    # How many maps can be requested per session.
 Set to 0 to ignore.
     queue_max: 0      # How many maps of a user can be in the queue.
 Set to 0 to ignore.
     repeat: false     # Whether to add the same map more than once to the queue.
-    replay: true      # Whether to play maps that have already been played this session.
+    replay: false     # Whether to play maps that have already been played this session.
 bsr:
     allow_ai: false            # Whether to allow Beat Sage/other such AI maps.
 Honestly, leave this false.
+    min_rating: 0.0            # Minimum rating on BeatSaver.
+Set to 0 to ignore.
     date:
         earliest: 1970-01-01   # YYYY-MM-DD format
         min_age: 0             # How old a map is, in days.
 Useful if you don't want users to request new maps.